tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <cite></cite>
 <james>

-And I will note just in case YouTube makes me cut the footage of *said scene*, the main sex scene in *Red White and Royal Blue* entirely focuses on faces.
+And I will note just in case YouTube makes me cut the footage of *said scene*, the main sex scene in *Red, White, and Royal Blue* entirely focuses on faces.
 It's all about the emotional intimacy between two people and less about the raw sex, which isn't even *raw*, by the way, because they make a point of using a condom.
 Which a lot of gay viewers laughed at because we're in the age of prep.
 But two things: one) Prince Henry probably couldn't go on prep without it causing a scandal, and two) there are STDs other than HIV, guys.
 This is why syphilis is resurging and why we're getting antibiotic resistant strains of Gonorrhea now.
 Wrap 👏 it 👏 up! 👏 In any case...

-According to what I've gathered, the majority of viewers who were... *offended* were hetrosexual women who were *apparently* exposed to gay content for the first time in their *lives* via Heartstopper.
-Wwhich huge props to Heartstopper, by the way, for opening people's minds to the concept that boy kissing is all right.
+According to what I've gathered, the majority of viewers who were... *offended* were hetrosexual women who were *apparently* exposed to gay content for the first time in their *lives* via *Heartstopper*.
+Which huge props to *Heartstopper*, by the way, for opening people's minds to the concept that boy kissing is all right.
 But when that's their *only* exposure, I can understand how "legs-up anal penetration" may leave them surprised.

 </james>
 <from></from>
 </compare>

 <compare>
-<cite>{{ page.yt.todd_factcheck }} (18:35)</cite>
+<cite>{{ site.yt.todd_factcheck }} (18:35)</cite>
 <james>

 However, they were *so* taken aback, that they criticized the film for having an *excessive* amount of sexual content which once more is *one scene* and, in both a physical and figurative sense, it's not quite as steamy as the sex scene that took place between Rose and Jack and the car in Titanic.
 They were shut down online pretty quickly by a huge swath of fans (made up *mostly* of women, but to my delightful surprise a lot of gay men as well), who told them to pipe down and accept that sex exists, thank you.
 But for a few days this very very vocal minority were making it seem like Alex and Henry having sex in the most *basic* position known to humankind, while using a condom (and even to my recollection being under the bed sheets) was compared on a one-to-one basis as the third day of a meth orgy.